 The emergency shut-off valve supply stops connect directly to the hot and cold water lines coming up from your floor.
 The supply stops are installed in between the hot and cold water pipes and your clawfoot tub faucet supply lines.
 You will need two of these supply stops, one hot and one cold.
 We sell clawfoot tub supply stops with both the hot and cold button.
 This means if it's the cold side you can use the blue indicator button and if it's the hot side you use the red indicator button.
 The stops themselves are identical in function.

 Once the stops are installed, you will need to choose your supply lines.
-Supply lines are sold in pairs so you will need to buy one pair.
+Supply lines are typically sold in pairs so you will need to buy one pair.
 There are a few types of clawfoot tub supply lines.
 The type you need to order will depend on what holes are drilled in your clawfoot tub and how exactly you plan to install your faucet.
 All types of supply lines can be cut to fit different height requirements.

 If your tub is set up for a deck mount faucet you will need a set of straight supply lines.
 Straight supply lines run up from the floor through holes in the tub deck and into the faucet base.